-Lorain Countians travel across municipal and county boundaries to get to work but also for shopping, school and to access health care.
-36,888 or 27.9 percent of employed Lorain County residents travel to Cuyahoga County for work.
+Lorain County residents travel across municipal and county boundaries to get to work but also for shopping, school and to access health care.
+36,888 or 27.9% of employed Lorain County residents travel to Cuyahoga County for work.
 The lack of public transportation puts Lorain County at a disadvantage when competing with neighboring communities for new business development.
-Public transportation spurs economic growth and development:
+Public transportation spurs economic growth and development1:

 The need for transit is not limited to urban areas.
 As Lorain County’s rural population continues to get older and rely more on public transit, the need will only grow.

-United Way of Greater Lorain County (UWGLC) supports a countywide transit system with transportation hubs in Elyria, Lorain and Oberlin, dial-a-ride services in other communities to link people to these hubs.
-The system will provide regular routes to serve the needs of residents to get to work, school, shopping and healthcare.
+United Way of Greater Lorain County (UWGLC) supports a county-wide flexible transit system operated through a public-private partnership that continually responds to changes in demand using a common information system.
+The system will serve the needs of residents to get to work, school, shopping and healthcare.

 Toward that end, UWGLC supports: